poemm/stateless_merkle_token/README.md

 ## The Code

-`merkle_token_contract.py` is the on-chain logic, to be ported and compiled to Wasm. `merkle_token_offchain.py` is for off-chain things like generating merkle proofs, although its algorithms are naive for now.
-To see merkle proof sizes for various numbers of accounts in the state and various numbers of acconts in the proof, try:
+`merkle_token.py` is the on-chain contract logic, to be ported and compiled to Wasm. `merkle_token_tools.py` is for off-chain things like generating merkle proofs, although algorithms are naive for now.
+To generate a Scout yaml test case, including a merkle proof encoded in the way described below, try:

-WARNING: Won't work, go back a commit, or wait until overhaul is done.
 ```
-python3 merkle_token_offchain.py
+python3 merkle_token_tools.py
+# should output: generated.yaml
 ```

 ## Introduction